PopifyJS/PopifyJS.github.io/README.md

 ## Customizing:

-PopifyJS uses a simple class naming system, so it is very easy to recognize and customize various elements in the library itself. <br>
+PopifyJS uses a simple class naming system, so it is very easy to recognize and customize various elements in the library itself.
+Every class name starts with `popify-` and ends with the element type/name<br>
 For example, changing the overlay background color:

 ```css